smathys/microservices-kubernetes/PITCHME.md

 - Losing overview of services and their version
 - Complex management of requirements which apply for multi microservices
 - Manually connection services via config
-- Backend had to fix app-bugs because of more frequent release cycles
+- frequent release cycles -> fix bugs for external interfaces
 - Handling of multi tenancy was introduced after first releases

 ---

 ## Wrap Up

+- Use:
-- Use managed Kubernetes
+  - managed Kubernetes
+  - API-Gateways
+  - Service-Discovery
 - Think about multi tenancy
 - Bleeding edge is not always fun (spring-data cassandra release was to late)
 - Think about when / how remove old microservices